salvatore-ferrone/tstrippy/README.md

 ![Tidal Stripping](logo.png)

 Not quite ready yet, but its getting there.
 Huge thanks to @JoBovy's [python packaging guide](https://pythonpackaging.info/) and GitHub's Co-Pilot for teaching me how to incorporate Fortran dependencies.

+- Does not work with the new Mac processors.
+- only tested on Linux systems
+- requires numpy<=1.12.0 since I'm using numpy.distutils.
+I don't believe any other package can handle Fortran code.
+Shoulda probably went with C.
+- Still missing python functions.
+- need to make documentation
+- need to publish on PyPi

+- Started in Jan 2024.